Item of the Month

 Each month the Archives and Special Collections will be sharing a digital image and description of an item from its collection, including books, manuscripts, letters, photographs and ephemera.
 To schedule an appointment to see the item in person or for more information, please email me.

 Facsimile: Handwritten protest (1680) by Roger Williams against the unofficial calling of a meeting, from the Early Town Records of Providence.

 Original protest is held at the Rhode Island Historical Society.

 Roger Williams' A Key into the Language (1643) and more

-First page of handwritten letter from William Lloyd Garrison to Messrs.
+Handwritten Manuscript: First page of letter from William Lloyd Garrison to Messrs.
 George T. Downing, John V. DeGrasse, and Robert Morris, dated May 13, 1861, regarding Haitian emigration.

 George T. Downing (1819-1903), son of restaurateur and abolitionist Thomas Downing, was a civil rights leader and successful businessman himself.
 As a young man, George joined the anti-slavery movement and helped hide runaway slaves.
 In 1841 he married Serena Leanora DeGrasse, sister of John V. DeGrasse - another of the addressees in the above letter.